Oxsomi/core3/docs/oiDL.md

 The types are Oxsomi types; `U<X>`: x-bit unsigned integer, `I<X>` x-bit signed integer.

 uncompressedSizeType is only present if compression is enabled.
-In all other cases it should be assumed that the remainder of the file is the rest of the data.
+In all other cases it should read the size from the entries by summing them.

+Entry counts aren't compressed nor encrypted, as the sum is required to know the final size of the oiDL and not a lot can be gained by compressing it and not a lot of security is lost if you know the size of each entry.
+If it is important, you could embed an uncompressed/unencrypted oiDL within another oiDL (or oiCA) that does encrypt and/or compress it.

+The magic number in the header can only be absent if embedded in another file.
+An example is the file name table in an oiCA file.

-*Note: oiDL supports the ability to choose between 10MiB, 50MiB and 100MiB blocks for speeding up AES by multi threading.*
+*Note: oiDL supports the ability to choose between 10MiB, 50MiB and 100MiB blocks for speeding up AES by multi threading.
+Though this is currently not supported in OxC3 (TODO:)*

-## Invalid ASCII/UTF8 characters
+## Valid ASCII/UTF8 characters

 If ASCII or UTF8 is used, certain characters are blacklisted to avoid problems after parsing them.
 The following ranges should be checked per character.
 If they fall outside of this range, they're invalid.